shlomiassaf/ng-cli-packagr-tasks/README.md

 Tasks & Workflow for ng-packagr.

+## TL;DR

+Hook into the build steps of `ng-packger` and add custom behaviors or change the built in behaviors.

+Examples:

+- Copy files after package build
+- Bump version (semver)

 `ng-packagr` works like a classic task manager, running task in a certain order that is required to create an angular package.
 It also provides the logic for all tasks internally, based on the angular package format spec.